Nihility-Shift/SetExitVector/README.md

 ### 💡 Function

-- Automatically sets the exit vector when the void drive is charged
+- Automatically sets the exit vector when the void drive is charged, and a destination sector when entering a void jump
-- Toggle using GUI
+- Configure using GUI

 ### 🎮 Client Usage

 - Simply install
-- Toggle using GUI at F5 > Mod Settings > Set Exit Vector
+- Configure using GUI at F5 > Mod Settings > Set Exit Vector

 ### 👥 Multiplayer Functionality